This is one in a series of profiles showcasing some of Harvard’s stellar graduates.

 This spring, Amanuel has hosted high school students on a Harvard tour.
 They are women of color, veterans of Prep for Prep.

-“My advice to people, especially women of color from working-class backgrounds like mine, is don’t get discouraged.
+“My advice to people, especially women of color from backgrounds like mine, is don’t get discouraged.
 If at first you feel out of place and struggle to find community, don’t lose heart.
 You deserve to be here.”